“I am sending you off to open the eyes of the outsiders

 This spirit of innovation driven by the desire to induce or accelerate the process of a person being truly saved fueled a wide range of creative strategies for evangelism.

-• The introduction of brass bands — the renegade music of the anarchic masses of the industrial revolution; and the re-appropriation of the most profane songs of the nation into salvation messages allowed the message to get into the psycho-social bloodstream of popular culture2014 Old Orchard Beach Report
+- The introduction of brass bands — the renegade music of the anarchic masses of the industrial revolution; and the re-appropriation of the most profane songs of the nation into salvation messages allowed the message to get into the psycho-social bloodstream of popular culture

 David Rightmire has accurately noted that, “Innovation seems to be a mark of the Army’s early history, as it responded to human need in dramatic and bold ways.
 The Booths creatively adapted the gospel to the needs of the poor, breaking down the secular/sacred distinction prevalent in their day…” (Sacraments and The Salvation Army)